Wallerawang: Wallerawang Power Station

+"Wallerawang 9" Battery Project

+In 2020, it was announced that EnergyAustralia had sold the disused coal station site to new owners - developer Greenspot - with the company announcing plans to transform the 620ha site into a sustainable, multi-use industrial precinct centered around a large, grid-scale Battery Energy Storage System (BESS).
+The battery project - which is to be built, owned and operated by Shell Australia - has an approved capacity of 500MW/1,000MWh and will connect into the existing adjacent 330kV and 132kV Transgrid Wallerawang substations.

+In addition to the battery project, the development proposal includes industrial, argibusiness and manufacturing within the precinct, as well as a green corridor, recreational and retail space surrounding Lake Wallace.

+The project is located to the southeast of the planned Central West Orana Renewable Energy Zone (REZ) and connects to the transmission line linking the REZ to Sydney.

 Military history

 During World War II, Wallerawang was the location of RAAF No.4 Inland Aircraft Fuel Depot (IAFD), completed in 1942 and closed in 1944.
 Usually consisting of 4 tanks, 31 fuel depots were built across Australia for the storage and supply of aircraft fuel for the RAAF and the US Army Air Forces at a total cost of £900,000 ($1,800,000).